carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 the "pixel"-wise sum of two raster datasets, where the same sum operation is applied to all the matching grid-cells of the two rasters.
 This class of tasks can benefit from chunking the input raster(s) into smaller pieces: operations on different pieces can be run in parallel using multiple computing units (e.g., multi-core CPUs), thus potentially speeding up calculations.
-In addition, working on chunked data can also lead to smaller memory footprints, since one may bypass the need to store the full dataset in memory by processing it chunk by chunk.
+In addition, working on chunked data can lead to smaller memory footprints, since one may bypass the need to store the full dataset in memory by processing it chunk by chunk.

 In this episode, we will introduce the use of Dask in the context of raster calculations.
 Dask is a Python library for